 |65 m and more

-For the purpose of installation of manway plates and pup joints in the wall of the tank special holes are provided, which are enforced by a cover plate round the installed unit (in case of installation of the units with the pipe size more than 70 mm).
+For the purpose of installation of manway plates and pup joints in the shell of the tank special holes are provided, which are enforced by a cover plate round the installed unit (in case of installation of the units with the pipe size more than 70 mm).
 An access manway plate is provided in the first wall ring in all vertical tanks.
 Tanks with floating roof and tanks with pontoon are equipped with additional manway plate to give access to the pontoon and the roof.

-Anchor clamping of the wall
+Anchor clamping of the shell

-Anchor clamping of the wall is located in full circle around the wall at 3 m distance from each other.
+Anchor clamping of the shell is located in full circle around the wall at 3 m distance from each other.
 They are added to the construction scheme in cases, when the impact of estimated seismic or wind stress exceeds the stabilizing moment.